smuldesign/ShareDataNodemcu/README.md

 1. Put the first nodemcu (publish) in a powersource other than your laptop.
 2. Put the second nodemcu (feed reader) in your laptop port.
+3. Open your adafruit feed counter to see dat your data has sent.
-3. Check your serial monitor and you see that you recive data from an other nodemcu.
+4. Check your serial monitor and you see that you recive data from an other nodemcu.

 Sending data to adafruit in serialmonitor:
 ![alt text](https://github.com/smuldesign/sharedatanodemcu/blob/master/images/serialmonitor.png "Logo Title Text 1")
-`Note: make sure your serial monitor is on 115200` check your adafruit feed, you should see something like this.
+`Note: make sure your serial monitor is on 115200`
 ![alt text](https://github.com/smuldesign/sharedatanodemcu/blob/master/images/reviced.png "Logo Title Text 1")
 `Note: if it doesn't work look though the previous steps and look for things you missed`

-## Questions
+## Download
 Feel free to download the [repository](https://github.com/smuldesign/ShareDataNodemcu/archive/master.zip)

-## Questions
-For questions you can contact me: thisisfakegmail@gmail.com

 ## Author